 The following appeals process is established for the expedient and fair review of appeals filed by students and staff cited for parking and traffic violations at CNM.
 Tow fees and Boot fees are not open for appeal.

 2. All appeals must be in writing and are reviewed by the Parking Services Review Committee in accordance with its bimonthly review schedule.
 Appellants are not allowed at committee reviews.
 The citation appeal is an administrative review, not a judicial hearing.
 Results of the committee's review will be sent to the appellant in writing immediately after a decision is rendered.

 b .
 Decision Against the Appellant: If the decision of the committee is against the appellant's argument, the fine remains outstanding and must be paid.

-Individuals who disapprove of their parking appeal decision made by the CNM Parking Appeals Committee may request an additional appeal review by the Dean of Students.
+Individuals who disapprove of their parking appeal decision made by the CNM Parking Appeals Committee may request an additional appeal review by the Chief of Safety & Security.